 3. The audition may also include a short interview.

 A NOTE ON THE AUDITION

 Please do not get too stressed about the audition – it is not a test.
-We just want the opportunity to get to know you better through hearing you read something written for the stage.
-This, is after all, a programme for aspiring theatre-makers to learn together.
+We just want the opportunity to get to know you better by hearing you read something written for the stage.
+This is, after all, a programme for aspiring theatre-makers to learn together.

 If you need any suggestions for monologues, please let us know and we’ll be happy to suggest a few that you may be interested in.